MatheusRich/matheusrich.github.io/_posts/2020-07-18-baking-tasks-with-bake.md

 end
 ```

-Now, instad of wrapping our categories in quotes, we can pass it as comma separated values and it will be converted in an array of strings.
+Now, instead of wrapping our categories in quotes, we can pass them as comma separated values and they will be coerced into an array of strings.

 ```bash
 $ bake new_post 'bake is awesome' categories=ruby,bake